yanyinzhao/DynamicStructureTerrainCode/README.md

 ./main 0 0.5
 ```

 In this example, [terrain_data_and_dataset_size_and_poi_number_map_index] is 0, [epsilon] is 0.5.
 So, it will run SC pre earthquake terrain dataset and SC post earthquake terrain dataset, with dataset size equal to 10082 and poi number equal to 50, and epsilon is 0.5.
-It will run siz algorithms, i.e., POD-N1, POD-N2, POD, WSPD-oracle, SP-oracle, and KF.
+It will run siz algorithms, i.e., POU-N1, POU-N2, POU, WSPD-oracle, SP-oracle, and KF.

 ## Output